lingxuez/URSM/README.md

 more to come.

 **Output**:
 The output will be saved under the specified directory by option `-outdir`.
 See `demo/demo_out/` for an example.
-The directory will include the folloing files:
+This directory will always contain:
 * `gemout_est_A.csv`: the estimated profile matrix `A`, where each row is one gene and each column is one cell type.
-* `gemout_exp_W.csv`: the posterior expectation of the mixing proportions in bulk samples, where each column is one sample and each row is one cell type.
+* `gemout_path_elbo.csv`: the ELBO after each EM iteration.
+Please note that ELBO sometimes can decrease because of the approximate inference.

+If single cell data is provided, the directory will include the following files:
 * `gemout_exp_S.csv`: the posterior probability of observation in single cell data.
 Note that dropout porbability is `1-S`.
 Each row is one cell and each column is one gene, consistent with the input single cell data.
-* `gemout_est_alpha.csv`: the estimated hyperparameter for mixing proportions in bulk samples.
 * `gemout_est_pkappa.csv`: the estimated Normal mean and variance for `kappa_l`.
+* `gemout_est_kappa.csv`: the posterior mean of `kappa_l` for each cell.
 * `gemout_est_ptau.csv`: the estimated Normal mean and variance for `tau_l`.
-* `gemout_path_elbo.csv`: the ELBO after each EM iteration.
-Please note that ELBO sometimes can decrease because of the approximate inference.
+* `gemout_est_tau.csv`: the posterior mean of `tau_l` for each cell.

+If bulk data is provided, the directory will include the following files:
+* `gemout_exp_W.csv`: the posterior expectation of the mixing proportions in bulk samples, where each column is one sample and each row is one cell type.
+* `gemout_est_alpha.csv`: the estimated hyperparameter for mixing proportions in bulk samples.